TareqNewazShahriar/raspberry-pi-projects/README.md

   - `-9` denotes SIGKILL; to see full list of *kill* parameters, use `kill -l`

 * Top 10 processes sorted by CPU usage.
-This will count the header line as one record, that's why `head -11`
+This will count the header line as one record, that's why `-11`
    ```sh
    ps -eo comm,pcpu,pmem,time,stat --sort -pcpu | head -11
    ```